 The Division for Palestinian Rights serves as the Secretariat of the Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP) and provides the following core functions:

 Following the establishment of the Committee on the Exercise of the Inalienable Rights of the Palestinian People, the General Assembly recognised the need to create an informed public opinion around the world in support of the achievement of the inalienable rights of the Palestinian people.
 Accordingly, the Assembly mandated the establishment of a Special Unit on Palestinian Rights in the United Nations Secretariat to assist the Committee in its work (resolution 32/40 B of 2 December 1977).

 On 12 December 1979, the Assembly re-designated the Unit as the Division for Palestinian Rights (resolution 34/65 D).
-The Division is part of the Department of Political Affairs of the United Nations Secretariat.
-Its mandate has been renewed annually and expanded several times over the years.
-As outlined above the Division’s mandate includes the organization of international meetings and conferences, liaison and cooperation with civil society and parliamentarians, implementation of a publications programme, establishment and development of an online information system called the United Nations Information System on the Question of Palestine (UNISPAL), and the holding of an annual training programme for staff of the Palestinian Authority.
+The Division is part of the Department of Political and Peacebuilding Affairs of the United Nations Secretariat.
+Its mandate has been renewed annually and expanded several times over the years (resolution 75/21).
+As outlined above the Division’s mandate includes the organization of international meetings and conferences, liaison and cooperation with civil society and parliamentarians, implementation of a publications programme, establishment and development of an online information system called the United Nations Information System on the Question of Palestine (UNISPAL), and the holding of an annual training programme for staff of the Palestinian Government.

 International Meetings and Conferences

 The Division for Palestinian Rights is mandated by the General Assembly to organize international meetings and conferences in various regions and to encourage the participation of all sectors of the international community.
 They are held to promote constructive analysis and discussions of the various aspects of the question of Palestine and to mobilise international support for and assistance to the Palestinian people.